RobWar-code/AICode/README.md

 If you alter other files temporarily (ie: mainControlParallel.js) use the git restore operation before doing git pull origin main

+## Project Aims
+The principle aims of the project as it currently stands are:

+    To examine the feasibility of the evolutionary approach to code generation problems.

+    To enable the generation of code solutions that can be subjected to analysis by human operators.

+    To work towards autonomous/custom AI systems that can operate within 10 to 100GB on local systems.

+    To allow for the possible development of custom training models for autonomus AI applications.

 ## Summary of Status 28/05/2025
 The project has now been operational for 7 months.
 Evolutionary problem solving has been shown to be successful in about 80% of the problems set,